 Criticizing a board decision in a membership organization

 Jurassic Parliament believes that membership organizations such as professional associations may choose not to impose this restraint, depending on the nature of their members and their organization.
 If board members are allowed to say in public that they disagree with a decision, and to explain why, they are still obliged not to try to undermine the decision.

 Criticizing a board decision in local government

 Local governments and public bodies are different from private organizations.
-It seems obvious to us that elected officials and citizen volunteers have the right to speak out when they hold a different view from the body.
+It seems obvious to us that under the First Amendment to the Constitution, elected officials and citizen volunteers have the right to speak out when they hold a different view from the body.
 At the same time, they may not try to undermine the body’s decision.